GamesDoneQuick/donation-tracker/README.md

 If you followed the instructions above, `pre-commit` should run the appropriate hooks every time you commit or push.

 _Note:_ You _can_ bypass these checks by adding `--no-verify` when you commit or push, though this is highly discouraged in most cases.
-In the future, CI tests may fail if any of these checks are not satisfied.
+CI runs the same checks as the hooks do, and will cause pipeline to fail if you bypass a genuine failure.